geerlingguy/pi-bell-slapper/README.md

 In this case, I'm using a USB sound card, and it's identified as device number `1`.

-Create a file with `nano ~/.asoundrc` with the contents:
+Create a file with `sudo nano /etc/asound.conf` with the contents:

 ```
 pcm.!default {